Seth01000011/moisture_sensor_network/README.md

 - Use ULP (Ultra-Low-Power) processor to wake device
   - on moisture > xxxx
   - on timer > 6 hours
-  - connect via BLE and send moisture (and temperature)
+  - connect via ESP-NOW and send moisture (and temperature)
 - average out and/or smooth sensor readings

 ### Server